 Alston & Bird LLP and Aflac

 The Taxpayer Certainty and Disaster Tax Relief Act (the “Relief Act”) included in year-end legislation signed into law Dec.
 27, 2020, expands prior IRS relief.
 As was the case with the initial IRS relief, employers may choose whether or not to adopt any of the options provided in the Relief Act.
 If an employer adopts any of these options, a potentially retroactive plan amendment will need to be made by the end of the calendar year following the plan year to which the change relates.
+In addition, the IRS has provided additional flexibility for health coverage elections under cafeteria plans for 2021.

 Extension of carryover amounts for health FSAs and DCAPs